 Tarpon Stats

-Tarpon, also known as “The Silver King,” grow to more than 7-feet in length and can weigh more than 300 pounds.
-They can be found close to shore and are able to gulp air directly.
-They primarily eat crabs, fish and shrimp.
+Tarpons, also known as “The Silver King,” grow to more than 7 feet in length and can weigh more than 300 pounds.
+They can be found close to shore and can gulp air directly.
+They primarily eat crabs, fish, and shrimp.

 Use the Proper Tarpon Tackle and Hooks

-Since most tarpon easily weigh more than 100 pounds, it’s important to have the proper tackle onboard your boat.
+Since most tarpon easily weighs more than 100 pounds, it’s important to have the proper tackle onboard your boat.
 Thirty-pound test line should be used to catch tarpon in place of the standard 8-pound test line.
-Monofilament line also absorbs the shock of a tarpon’s violent thrashing better than braided line.
+The monofilament line also absorbs the shock of a tarpon’s violent thrashing better than the braided line.
 Circle hooks give you the best chance of landing a tarpon.

 Tarpon are Jumpers